Height:

 "skewed" failure of the entire tower.

-the falling structure landing on the floors below
+of the falling structure landing on the floors below

 travelled down the columns like a shockwave faster